 Clean Energy Challenge

-Programs that benefit both refugees and host-communities are often more inclusive, more productive, and more resilient to climate change.
-The Clean Energy Challenge is part of a systemic change to enhance refugees’ self-reliance and reduce their dependency on humanitarian aid, to support local economies and boost local infrastructure, and bring more smart and sustainable support to refugees and the communities that host them.
+Programs that benefit both refugees and host communities are often more inclusive, more productive, and more resilient to climate change.
+The Clean Energy Challenge is part of a systemic change to enhance refugees’ self-reliance and reduce their dependency on humanitarian aid, support local economies and boost local infrastructure and bring more smart and sustainable support to refugees and the communities that host them.

 People who flee conflict often find safety in densely populated and ecologically fragile environments that already experience the adverse effects of climate change.
 New arrivals of refugees or internally displaced persons can exacerbate these effects, for example, the increased need for firewood for cooking enhances deforestation and contributes to environmental degradation in the areas where refugees live.